vishal4360/5a_Create_Socket_for_HTTP_for_webpage_upload_and_download/README.md

 1.Start the program.
 <BR>
-2.Get the frame size from the user
+2.Get the frame size from the user.
 <BR>
 3.To create the frame based on the user request.
 <BR>